pjd-nu/s3-backup/README.md

 - libcurl, libxml2, libssl-dev - for building libs3
 - libavl-dev, libuuid-dev

-On Alpine you'll need argp-standalone as well.
+[edit - Makefile now checks for requirements, also the `libs3` target fetches, patches and builds libs3] On Alpine you'll need argp-standalone as well.
 (I use Alpine and alpinewall for gateway machines on a couple of my networks, so it was my first use case)

 ## Planned additions